OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ## Prerequisites

-Before you begin, ensure your environment meets the following requirements.
+Before you begin, ensure your environment meets the following prerequisites.

 ### Hardware Requirements